core-interaction/core-interaction.github.io/topic/html/index.md

 {: .four-above }

 - `<!DOCTYPE html>` \
-  What kind of file this is, so it knows how to parse.
+  What kind of file this is, so it knows how to parse it.

   - `<html>` \
     The root element of an HTML page, containing all the content.